actions/stale/README.md

 #### close-issue-message

-Define the message that will be added as a comment to the issue when the stale workflow close it automatically after being stale for too long.
+The message that will be added as a comment to the issue when the stale workflow close it automatically after being stale for too long.

 Default value: unset

 #### close-pr-message

-Define the message that will be added as a comment to the pull request when the stale workflow close it automatically after being stale for too long.
+The message that will be added as a comment to the pull request when the stale workflow close it automatically after being stale for too long.

+Default value: unset

+#### stale-issue-label

+The label that will be added to the issue when automatically marked as stale.
+It should also be the one you should use if you wish to manually mark as stale the issue.

+Default value: `Stale`

+#### close-issue-label

+The label that will be added to the issue when closed automatically.
+It will be automatically removed if the issue is no longer closed nor locked.

+Default value: unset

+#### stale-pr-label

+The label that will be added to the pull request when automatically marked as stale.
+It should also be the one you should use if you wish to manually mark as stale the pull request.

+Default value: `Stale`

+#### close-pr-label

+The label that will be added to the pull request when closed automatically.
+It will be automatically removed if the pull request is no longer closed nor locked.

 Default value: unset